kevinmichaelchen/econ388-terror-and-urbanization/README.md

 # World Bank Dataset
 The World Bank data is included in this repo.

-If the csv file does not exist in the `data/urbanization` directory, then run `setup.sh`.
+## Step 1
-This will extract the csv data from `data/urbanization/urbanization.zip`, prettify the columns, and save the result into `data/urbanization/new_urban.csv`.
+Run `setup.sh` to extract the csv data from `data/urbanization/urbanization.zip` and write a prettified version of the CSV file into the `data/urbanization` directory.

 # Global Terrorism Database
 The GTD is available for download [here](http://www.start.umd.edu/gtd/contact/).

-To reconcile GTD countries with World Bank country codes, run `reconcile.sh`.
+## Step 2
+Run `reconcile.sh` to use the prettified World Bank data (which was extracted in Step 1) in order to modify GTD country codes.

+## Step 3
+Run `build.sh` to build new columns into the GTD.